rajatmodi62/rajatmodi62.github.io/_posts/2026-06-18-kajal-advice.md

 He never went to best of the colleges.
 Yet, he did good nobel-worthy science, inspite of working as assistant to a barber.
 Similarly, Alan Turing (and colleagues) did some of the best science of their time in Hut 8, and succeeded under miserable conditions of world war 2.
 The reason was that they were 'driven' by a mission: to save the lives which would have been lost if the war had kept dragging on.

 Chances are your conditions are a lot better than them.
 You live in a time of peace.
 You might wiggle out of the argument saying `they were geniuses, so managed to get quite a lot of work done'.
 You might be correct, but there are high odds that is just an excuse:  you 'do not have' courage to face your laziness and incompetencies (indeed, i still don't have that).

 You might also argue that you need 'a lot of GPU resources for ai'.
 You will do well to remember that connectionists of the past (hinton) worked on CPUs, and still invented backpropagation, mixture of experts and all the basics we still use today.

 Thus the ability to do good science only `in part' depends on one's financial condition.
 I beg of you, please don't let  it  be your excuse.
 A man who wants to make excuses will never be happy no matter what you give him.
 A man who just wants to work will eventually find a way.

+The man who starts at a disadvantage w.r.t to his peers, because of the virtue of being born in a poor family, in a wrong country, or in a wrong time, can still use `consistent measurable work' to produce good science.
 It is that simple.

 # <span style="font-size: 1.5rem; color: var(--border-header-bottom);">The Mindset</span>